 It isn’t uncommon for one’s first steps in bonsai to meet with less than ideal results.
 The usual scenario is as follows:

 You receive a bonsai as a gift for Christmas or for your birthday.
-You love it and want it to care for it well and keep it growing strongly.
-However, despite your best efforts, it begins to yellow and/or the leaves begin to fall off and pretty soon all you have is a dead plant in a pot.
+You love it and want it to care for it well and keep it growing strong.
+However, despite your best efforts, it begins to yellow and/or the leaves begin to fall off, and pretty soon all you have is a dead plant in a pot.

 Here is a bit of information that may help you avoid this scenario, or in the least, help you to make a more successful second attempt.

 What Species is Your Tree?

 The first thing you need to know in order to discover its care requirements is to find out what species of tree or shrub you have in that pot.
-There are a few species which are commonly sold as gifts for first-timers.
+There are a few species that are commonly sold as gifts for first-timers.
 They include:

 Green Mound juniper – Green Mound juniper (Juniperus procumbens ‘Nana’), also known as Procumbens juniper and Japanese juniper.
 A fair choice for beginners.
 Grow outdoors only.